-The exposure in the study is the treatment for hyperthyroidism The study patients will be divided into three groups based on the treatment administered: (i) Radioiodine: The allocation to this treatment arm will be assigned based on the Read code or OPCS-4 code of the treatment procedure for radioiodine; (ii) Thyroidectomy: The allocation to this treatment arm will be assigned based on the Read code or OPCS-4 code of the surgical procedure; (iii) Medical treatment arm will be identified based on the absence of radioiodine treatment code and thyroidectomy code in the presence of ATD treatment (based on the Read code or BNF code) longer than 6 months.
+The exposure in the study is the treatment for hyperthyroidism.
+The study patients will be divided into three groups based on the treatment administered: (1) radioiodine: the allocation to this treatment arm will be assigned based on the Read code or OPCS-4 code of the treatment procedure for radioiodine; (2) thyroidectomy: the allocation to this treatment arm will be assigned based on the Read code or OPCS-4 code of the surgical procedure; (3) medical treatment arm will be identified based on the absence of radioiodine treatment code and thyroidectomy code in the presence of ATD treatment (based on the Read code or British National Formulary (BNF) code) longer than 6 months.

 We anticipate good quality of ATD prescription and thyroidectomy.
 However, radioiodine, typically administered in outpatients, may be missed in a substantially high proportion of patients.
-Since ATD treatment does not incur permanent hypothyroidism, the long-term prescription of levothyroxine for hypothyroidism following treatment with ATD alone, i.e. without any definitive procedures, will be considered as a proxy for radioiodine administration.
+Since ATD treatment does not incur permanent hypothyroidism, the long-term prescription of levothyroxine for hypothyroidism following treatment with ATD alone, that is, without any definitive procedures, will be considered as a proxy for radioiodine administration.